stanislaw/carrierwave-vips-benchmarks/README.md

 Memory use is measured by watching strace output for brk and mmap calls, see Tim Starling's [blog post](http://tstarling.com/blog/2010/06/measuring-memory-usage-with-strace).

-ruby-vips jpeg time should be about 60ms, this needs checking.

-## Analysis

 We've timed for a 1024 x 768 JPEG image and a 5120 x 3840 PNG image.